ObEngine/ObEngine/README.md

 Check the following tutorial : [Building ÖbEngine](https://github.com/Sygmei/ObEngine/wiki/Building-ObEngine)

 ## Could you give an example of what I can do with your engine ?
-Well, you can do approximatively everything with it as long as it's in 2D. ÖbE doesn't handle 3D (maybe partial 3D support in a future update).
+Well, you can do approximatively everything with it as long as it's in 2D. ÖbEngine doesn't handle 3D (maybe partial 3D support in a future update).
-You can do some Platformers, RPGs, 2D racing games, Visual Novels, Roguelikes, Metroidvanias, etc..
+You can do some platformers, RPGs, 2D racing games, visual novels, roguelikes, metroidvanias, etc..

-If you want to check out games made with ÖbEngine, you can check out those [**open-source projects**](https://github.com/Sygmei/ObEngineExamples) !
+If you want to check out games made with ÖbEngine, you can check out those [:eggplant:**open-source projects**:eggplant:](https://github.com/Sygmei/ObEngineExamples) !

 ## Is it free ?
 Of course, you can even sell your game made with the engine, no royalties (If you want to give us some money it's okay though).
 You can also modify the sources.
-There's no need to write somewhere that your game is made with ÖbE (but it's nice if you do it !)
+There's no need to write somewhere that your game is made with ÖbEngine (but it's nice if you do it !).
+The engine is MIT licensed so you're free to do whatever you want with the engine.

 ## On which platforms can I export my game made with ÖbEngine ?